Cryptic1526/Password-Manager/README.md

 ## License

 I've tried to use only open source modules and tools to make this program, so I think I'm in the clear to submit this as a software protected under [Apache 2.0](https://github.com/Cryptic1526/Password-Manager/blob/main/LICENSE).
 Use this how you may, add on to it, build off of it, make it your own!
-Maybe we can get it to a position where I can use this on Linux as a genuine option for password management.
+Maybe we can get it to a position where people can use this as a genuine option for password management.
 Who knows `¯\_(ツ)_/¯`.